seapagan/mchdir/README.md

 # mchdir <!-- omit in toc -->

-A utility for creating a new folder then changing into it in one command, using Rust and shell integration.
+A utility for creating a new folder then changing into it in one command, or creating and changing into a temporary folder.

+Written in Rust and using shell integration.

 - [Description](#description)
   - [Why?](#why)